-Creamy, flavor-blasted vegetarian Thai green curry with broccoli, peppers, carrot, and big hunks of California avocado! – A light yet filling and oh-so satisfying meal made in 30 minutes.
+Vegetarian Thai green curry with avocado, broccoli, peppers, carrot, and more – A light yet filling and oh-so satisfying meal made in 30 minutes.

 This post is sponsored by California Avocado Commission.